 - Preform a Manual Registration on start.rit.edu.

-- Restart your device and reconnect to the wireless network "rit."
+- Restart your device and reconnect to the wireless network "RIT-Legacy".

 Issues with Google's Chromecast

-Google's Chromecast will not work on the RIT network due to the configuration must be preformed on a different device on the same subnet as the Chromecast device.
+Google's Chromecast will not work on the RIT network due to the configuration needing to be preformed on a different device on the same subnet as the Chromecast device.
 RIT's wireless subnets are virutalized regardless of which access point you are connected to.

 We highly suggest setting an access/remote password on your Apple TV since others will be able to control the TV without it being set.